Nancy Sinatra: Early life

 Sinatra was born on June 8, 1940, in Jersey City, New Jersey.
 She is the eldest of the three children born to Frank Sinatra and his first wife, Nancy Barbato.
 Both of her parents were of Italian ancestry.
 When she was a toddler, the family moved to Hasbrouck Heights, New Jersey.
 They later moved again to Toluca Lake, California, for her father's Hollywood career.
-There she spent many years in piano, dance and dramatic performance lessons, and undertook months of voice lessons.
+There, she spent many years in piano, dance, and dramatic performance lessons, and undertook months of voice lessons.

-Stefanie Powers was one of Sinatra's schoolmates at Hollywood High School.
+Jill St. John was one of Sinatra's elementary-school classmates and later dated her father.
 She graduated from University High School (Los Angeles) in June 1958.

 Career

 1950s and 1960s

-Sinatra began to study music, dancing and voice at UCLA in the late 1950s, but she dropped out after one year.
+Sinatra began to study music, dancing, and voice at UCLA in the late 1950s, but she dropped out after one year.
 She made her professional debut on her father's television show The Frank Sinatra Show in November 1957 and then appeared on his 1960 television special The Frank Sinatra Timex Show: Welcome Home Elvis, which celebrated the return of Elvis Presley from Europe following his discharge from military service.
 Nancy was sent to the airport on behalf of her father to welcome Presley when his plane landed.
 On the special, Sinatra and her father danced and sang a duet, "You Make Me Feel So Young/Old".
 That same year, she began a five-year marriage to Tommy Sands.

 Sinatra was signed to her father's label, Reprise Records, in 1961.
-Her first single, "Cuff Links and a Tie Clip," went largely unnoticed.
-However, subsequent singles charted in Europe and Japan.
+Her first single, "Cuff Links and a Tie Clip", went largely unnoticed.
+Her subsequent singles, though, charted in Europe and Japan.
 By 1965, without a hit in the United States, she was on the verge of being dropped by the label.
-Her singing career received a boost with the help of songwriter/producer/arranger Lee Hazlewood, who had been making records for ten years, notably with Duane Eddy.
+Her singing career received a boost with the help of songwriter/producer/arranger Lee Hazlewood, who had been making records for 10 years, notably with Duane Eddy.
 Hazlewood's collaboration with Sinatra began when Frank Sinatra asked Lee to help boost his daughter's career.
 When recording "These Boots Are Made for Walkin', Hazlewood is said to have suggested to Nancy, "You can't sing like Nancy Nice Lady anymore.
 You have to sing for the truckers."
 She later described him as "part Henry Higgins and part Sigmund Freud".